Amik-Sen-Fun/React-JS-and-Redux/4_State Management.md

 - `constructor()`: Only use to initial values of state and is envoked while loading of component.

 - `componentDidMount()`: It is envoked just after components are processed in the DOM once, then values are loaded in the state and then again DOM is rendered.
+Second rendor.
   ```js
   componentDidMount(){
         const data = DbFetch();